Skip to content

 Local MCP Bridge

 When enabled, Genie exposes a local MCP server on 127.0.0.1 and a port you choose in Settings.
+Clients connect with a bearer token generated by Genie.

 External clients can: